Explore the PMEGP loan scheme, including eligibility, subsidy, benefits, and application steps, to start a micro-enterprise in India.

-It was created by merging two earlier schemes, the Prime Minister’s Rojgar Yojana (PMRY) and the Rural Employment Generation Programme (REGP), thereby combining their strengths.
-The scheme is implemented by the Khadi and Village Industries Commission (KVIC) at the national level, with support from State KVIC Directorates, State Khadi and Village Industries Boards (KVIBs), District Industries Centres (DICs), and banks.
+The scheme was formed by merging two earlier programmes—the Prime Minister’s Rojgar Yojana (PMRY) and the Rural Employment Generation Programme (REGP)—to combine their strengths and improve effectiveness.
+It is implemented at the national level by the Khadi and Village Industries Commission (KVIC), with support from State KVIC Directorates, State Khadi and Village Industries Boards (KVIBs), District Industries Centres (DICs), and participating banks.

-This scheme targets rural and urban areas alike, with special emphasis on vulnerable groups such as SC, ST, women, minorities, ex-servicemen, and differently-abled individuals.
-By facilitating access to finance and offering a margin money subsidy, the PMEGP aims to reduce migration from rural to urban areas by boosting local employment options.
+The scheme covers both rural and urban areas, with special emphasis on vulnerable sections such as Scheduled Castes (SC), Scheduled Tribes (ST), women, minorities, ex-servicemen, and persons with disabilities.
+By improving access to finance and offering margin money subsidies, PMEGP also helps reduce rural-to-urban migration by creating local employment opportunities.

 | Parameter | Manufacturing Sector | Service Sector |